darrenldl/blockyarchive/SBX_FORMAT.md

 | RSP | Reed-Solomon parity shards part of ratio (ratio = RSD : RSP) |

 Supported forward error correction algorithms since 1.0.0 are
-  - Reed-Solomon erasure code(no direct error detection)
+  - Reed-Solomon erasure code - probably the only one for versions 11, 12, 13